Home | Teen Suicide | Society | Teen Advocacy

 The majority of young people around the world are not free to choose where they want to learn.
 If a young person said "I would rather spend 6 or 8 hours a day in the public library or learning on line," they would mostly likely be told that is not an option.

 In some countries, once they have entered the school, they are not allowed to leave, even for a short break, without permission from a school authority or parent.

 In some schools in the world, for example, in Thailand, Indonesia, and various countries in South America teenagers are literally locked in.
 There are walls or fences around the schools, and the doors and gates are locked and have security guards making sure no students leave.
 It is not just a matter of not allowing outsiders in for security reasons, but it is also an issue of not allowing the students out.
 In fact, it is difficult to know the real motives for the locks.

 Here is just one picture of a school in Peru, with a close up of the lock.
 It is believed there are many other schools around the world where the students are locked in.

 Each country has different laws but the majority have some laws restricting the freedom of teens.
 Freedom to leave an emotionally unhealthy home or school could mean the difference between life and death for a suicidal teen.

-In the past there were no organized, established systems to protect young people when travelling away from their parents.
+In the past there were no organized, established systems to protect young people when traveling away from their parents.
 Now, however there are networks such as Couchsurfing which use real-life references that could be a model for a safe system.
 In America, caring individuals once set up the Underground Railroad to help protect slaves and get them safely to freedom in healthier environments.
 Now it would be possible to set up legal systems to help teenagers find healthy and safe places to live and learn.

 Other EQI.org Topics: